GutUrago/microData/README.md

 ## Dictionary

-The function `dictionary()` helps to extract provided variables along with their descriptions using catalog and file name.
-The filename argument accepts both “File name” value or “‘File name’?file_name=‘Data file’”.
-If you are working with many data files, I recommend using the structure that includes ‘Data file’ since it helps you later identify them while importing.
+The function `dictionary()` helps to extract provided variables along with their descriptions using the catalog and file name.
+The filename argument accepts both the “file name” value and “‘File name’?file_name=‘Data file’”.
+If you are working with a large number of data files, I recommend using the structure that includes ‘Data file’ because it helps you later identify them while importing.

 ``` r
 dct <- dictionary(catalog = 397, filename = "F1",